 While LeBron isn’t a soccer player, the takeaway is instructive.
 If top professional athletes depend on orthotics for foot health and performance, then so should you.

-Getting insoles for soccer cleats may be the most important thing you can do for your feet.
+Getting the best insoles for soccer cleats may be the most important thing you can do for your feet.
 Here are a few more tips:

-- An overzealous challenge or tackle can leave you with a ripped or split toenail.
+- Maintain your toenails.
+An over zealous challenge or tackle can leave you with a ripped or split toenail.
 Trim them prior to any match to reduce the likelihood of a problem.

 - Taking care of your feet means listening to your symptoms and treating them.
 Soaking your feet in ice water after a match can be very helpful.

-Tread Labs insoles are based on 25+ years of biomechanical footwear experience.
+Tread Labs Dash insoles featuring a 100% carbon fiber arch support are among the best insoles for soccer cleats, created with 25+ years of biomechanical footwear experience.
 Limiting pronation while allowing the foot to flex naturally is our focus.
-Features that help a soccer player realize their athletic potential include:

 - Deep heel cups to boost your foot’s natural cushioning ability.

-Tread labs offers a 30-day fit guarantee.
-Try a pair of Tread Labs insoles.
-If they do not improve your comfort and performance, send them back for a full refund.
-We are confident we can improve your soccer experience.
+Tread Labs offers a 90-Day Fit guarantee.
+Try our insoles in your cleats for ninety days.
+If they don't improve your comfort and performance, send them back for a full refund.